 The teacher presents the student with an amount of objects or drawings (0-5) and asks the student to show with objects or drawings how many more are needed to make 5.
-When assessing with objects, the student can show and tell the teacher how many more objects were needed to make 5.
-When assessing with drawings, the student can draw and tell the teacher how many more drawings were needed to make 5.
-When assessing with drawings, the student can draw and tell the teacher how many more drawings were needed to make 5.
+When assessing with objects, the student should show and tell the teacher how many more objects were needed to make 5.
+When assessing with drawings, the student should draw and tell the the teacher how many more drawings were needed to make 5.

 The teacher presents the student with four different tasks.
-Teachers are allowed to use a 5-frame to organize objects and drawings.
+Teachers are allowed to use a 5-frame to organize objects and drawings with the understanding that teachers are assessing students ability to add more to create 5, not the ability to fill in a 5-frame.
+Teachers must ask "how many more are needed to make 5?"